2hmad/task-management-app/README.md

 ## Backend (Laravel) Setup

 The Laravel API runs in the api container.
-Environment variables for RethinkDB connection are defined in .env:
+Environment variables for RethinkDB connection are defined in env:

 - DB_HOST=rethinkdb
 - DB_PORT=28015